What is GIXRD Analysis?

 How is it measured?

 In GIXRD measurements, the X-ray beam is directed at the sample at a very low angle of incidence, typically less than one degree.
-The alignment of the sample in the beam is optimised to suit the sample size and the penetration depth required.
-The incident beam is fixed at the optimised incident beam angle throughout the measurement.
+The alignment of the sample in the beam is optimized to suit the sample size and the penetration depth required.
+The incident beam is fixed at the optimized incident beam angle throughout the measurement.

 The diffraction pattern is collected using appropriate diffracted beam optics and the most suitable detector, and analyzed using software such as Highscore to determine the crystal structure or phase composition of the surface layer.
 By collecting data at a variety of incident beam angles, researchers can obtain information about the phase, thickness, density, and crystallographic orientation of the surface layers.